andrewvaughanj/myrtle-watcher/README.md

-# mytrle-watcher
+# myrtle-watcher

-Keeping an eye on the mytrle.
+Keeping an eye on the myrtle.

 ### Dependencies
 * Python v2.7.9